-Rental Yields - China Compared to Asia
+Rental Yields in China compared to Asia

 China: Gross rental yields (%).